jonbcard/java-web-kickstart/README.md

 # java-web-kickstart

 The apparent attitude that building 'enterprise' applications should dictate using draconian tools and producing unusable interfaces is disturbing.
-Complexity and scale of a project are not am excuse for making both developers and users miserable.
+Complexity and scale of a project are not an excuse for making both developers and users miserable.
 Nor is historical precedent a reason to continue using archaic practices.

 The purpose of this tool is to help kick-start big Java-based projects that **don't suck** using blueprints